Odemiini-giizis (Strawberry Moon) June 28, 2019

 A Spirit of Romance

-At this point, since I am in love with a woman who recently crossed my path, and since a set of wedding rings was chosen to convey the idea of Spirit Flight, I take the artistic liberty to explain the ceremony of Sky Dreaming in the spirit of romance.
+At this point, since I am in love with someone who recently crossed my path, and since a set of wedding rings was chosen to convey the idea of Spirit Flight, I take the artistic liberty to explain the ceremony of Sky Dreaming in the spirit of romance.

 Thus, by giving the story a slight metaphorical twist, the act of Sky Dreaming, instead of a journey undertaken alone, becomes a journey shared by two individuals, two lovers, their spirits merging as one soul.

 The ritualistic concept of Spirit Flight and the concepts of besho-enamewad and wiidookodaadiwin are thus offered in a romantic setting, as if seen through the eyes of two Sky Dreamers; two eagle companions spreading their wings, embarking together on a spiritual journey that will lead them to a place of shared visions and lightness.